 - Add the leeks and cook, stirring occasionally, for 8 minutes or until wilted but not browned.

 - Whisk eggs with salt and black pepper.

 - Pour in eggs over sauteed leeks and gently fold and stir with a rubber spatula, over medium low heat, for 2-3 minutes.
 Continue folding gently until cooked to your desired doneness.

 - Serve immediately and enjoy!

-TIPS for Making this Leeks and Eggs Recipe
+TIPS and Variations for Making this Leeks and Eggs Recipe

 - Leeks come straight from the ground and tend to have lots of dirt trapped inside.
 Make sure you thoroughly wash your leeks after cutting the stem to remove all the dirt.

 - When cutting the leeks, make sure you remove the green part of the stem, although it may seem like you’re wasting most of the vegetables, the green parts are very tough and not edible.

 - Make sure you keep an eye on the leeks as they are cooking as you don’t want them to burn.
 Burnt leeks cause an unpleasant bitter flavor.

 Storing: Scrambled eggs and leeks are best eaten immediately.
 However, any leftovers can be stored in an airtight container in the fridge for 2-3 days.
 To reheat, warm them up in a skillet over medium heat until warmed through.